 This approach has grown substantially since its development by Professor Martin Seligman in the 1990’s.
 It has obtained vast media interest for its application in recent years.
 Increasingly workplaces, governments and schools are investing resources in applying positive psychology approaches.
 The Measuring National Well-Being programme of the UK Office for National Statistics began in late 2010.
 Both objective and subjective measures of happiness, life-satisfaction, sense of safety, and others, are being monitored and reported bi-annually since then.

 Some studies have begun to evaluate the benefits of these positive approaches in brain injury rehabilitation.
-For example, BIRT found that interventions such as recording three good things that happened each day, are helpful in reducing distress and improving well being.
-Yet nothing better than hearing about these developments from a world expert!
+For example, at BIRT we found that interventions such as recording three good things that happened each day, are helpful in reducing distress and improving wellbeing… Yet, nothing better than hearing about these developments from a World expert.
 Professor Jon Evans’ (University of Glasgow) keynote talk will focus on the application of positive psychology approaches to neuropsychology.